skit-ai/dialogy/docs/plugins/README.md

 ```

 Now we can easily interact with the plugin adequately.
 An accessor function `access`, allows us to specify the contract to
-receive inputs from her workflow.
+receive inputs from our workflows.
 Likewise, a mutator function `mutate`, helps modifying the state of our `workflow`.
 Now, a plugin is only responsible for access, operations and dispatch on data.

 ## Plugins are stateful too!